go-skynet/localai-website/content/howtos/easy-model-import-gallery.md

 weight = 2
 +++

 Now lets pick a model to download and test out.
-We are going to use WizardLM-13B-V1.2-GGML, there are a few ways to do this,
+We are going to use `WizardLM-13B-V1.2-GGML`, there are a few ways to do this,

-In the docker cmd run this.
+In the `docker` cmd run this.
 This uses the Gallery to download the model, it may also set up the yaml file, but we will need to override that for the how to setup!
 ```bash
 curl --location 'http://localhost:8080/models/apply' \
 --header 'Content-Type: application/json' \